 Decent sized marlin caught by tourist

-We started off our game with three balls and at the end we came back with about 20.
+We commenced our game with three golf balls and at the end we came back with about 20.
 Our skills or lack thereof, lent itself to hunting for golf balls everywhere but on the green and upon searching for ours, we tended to find a few more that people hadn’t bothered to look for.
 We obviously weren’t the only amateur golfers.